ryanlintott/ZoomImageViewer/README.md

 }
 ```

-For an overlay that needs more than the image, like a caption, present an item instead.
-See [Items](#items).

-### Colours
-The background is black in both light and dark mode, like in Photos, and the viewer forces the dark colour scheme on everything inside it.
-A caption's `.secondary`, a `Material` or a button's tint is the colour for a dark background whatever the app's appearance, so an overlay looks the same either way without doing anything.

-`ZoomImageCloseButton` is the built-in button on its own, without a position or padding.
-All Buttons in the overlay use `ZoomImageDefaultButtonStyle` unless they set their own.

 ### Your own close button
 To change the title, role or accessibility too, make a button that sets your image binding to `nil`, or calls the `dismissZoomImage` action from the environment when the button is its own view.
 Localize its title in your own bundle as you would any other `Text`.